-The Graduate School of Education offers three unique credential programs that provide a deep examination of what education is (research and theory) and also how to do it (teaching in a classroom).
+The Graduate School of Education offers a unique credential program called Berkeley Educators for Equity and Excellence (BE3) that provides a deep examination of what education is (research and theory) and also how to do it (teaching in a classroom).

-Our credential programs offer future teachers rigorous research in a specific subject area as an integral part of the preparation for being in a classroom.
+Our program offers future teachers rigorous research in a specific subject area as an integral part of the preparation for being in a classroom.

 By earning your master’s as well as a teaching credential, you are equipped with depth and breadth as you enter a K-12 school.